n3oltd/support/docs/01-engage/06-communications/02-printing/01-printing-document-batches/index.md

 sidebar_position: 1
 ---

-Printing batches is a process of generating and printing multiple documents in a single batch, rather than printing each document individually.
-This is important in terms of:

-- **Time and Resource Efficiency:** Printing batches save time and effort by allowing multiple documents to be printed simultaneously.

-- **Bulk Processing:** Printing batches enables bulk processing of documents, making it easier to manage and distribute information in printed form.

-- **Reduced Errors:** Printing batches help reduce the risk of errors that may occur when manually printing individual documents one by one.

-## Printing Batches in Engage

 In Engage, printing allows a user to set and action print batches.
 A print batch, including receipts, certificates and letters, is grouped together by similar print tray sizes to print communications in one go.
 When multiple documents (emails, SMS, receipts) are auto-generated via the trigger and action mechanism, they are added to a print batch for printing together whenever ready.

 A single print batch can consist: